Trump vents about judge who blocked the Kennedy Center renovation and fumes over his legal setbacks

 President Donald Trump is fuming about a court ruling that blocked his renovation plans for the Kennedy Center in Washington.

-Trump also noted that Hecker Fink is representing former President Joe Biden in a lawsuit against the Department of Justice toof audio recordings and transcripts from the Democrat's interviews with a ghostwriter that were obtained in an investigation into Biden's handling of classified documents from his time as a senator and as vice president.
-Trump asserted that the Kennedy Center, named for the late Democratic president and opened in 1971, was “rusted, rotted, and rat and bug infested” and that the ”new Building would have been incomparable.
+Trump also noted that Hecker Fink is representing former President Joe Biden in a lawsuit against the Department of Justice to block the release of audio recordings and transcripts from the Democrat's interviews with a ghostwriter that were obtained in an investigation into Biden's handling of classified documents from his time as a senator and as vice president.
+Trump asserted that the Kennedy Center, named for the late Democratic president and opened in 1971, was "rusted, rotted, and rat and bug infested" and that the "new Building would have been incomparable.

 " Cooper said in his ruling that the center board's March 16 vote to close the venue was "ill-informed and seemingly preordained" with no regard for its legal obligations.
 The administration had announced the work would begin in July and last approximately two years.
 Cooper's ruling halts those plans for now.
 The judge also found that the board "overstepped its statutory bounds" by adding Trump's name to the center.